Select form

 All four collections thrive in the same conditions: a sunny spot with rich, well-drained soil that has been improved with organic matter.
 Six hours of direct sun is ideal; a little afternoon shade is fine.

-Eight plants is enough for a generous wigwam of 6-8 tall canes, or a 1-1.2 metre run of netting between posts.
-If you want a fuller display, two collections give you 16 plants - enough for a 2-2.5 metre run or two wigwams.
-If you want a denser display, just add another collection and keep the supports the same.
+Eight plants is enough for a generous wigwam of 6–8 tall canes, or a 1–1.2 metre run of netting between posts.
+If you want a fuller display, two collections give you 16 plants – enough for a 2–2.5 metre run or two wigwams.
+Want something denser still?
+Add another collection and keep the supports the same.

-These collections work well in large containers too, provided you give each plant a generous root run - a minimum of 3 litres of growing medium per seedling.
+These collections work well in large containers too, provided you give each plant a generous root run – a minimum of 4 litres of compost per seedling.
 A half-barrel with a hazel obelisk and a Pastel Mix makes a beautiful feature by a back door or on a patio.
-Sweet peas are also very happy in a window box on the ground – we have winter window boxes until March, empty them out, add new compost, plant with sweet peas and put them at the sunny end of a terrace where we sit on sunny evenings
+Sweet peas are also very happy in repurposed window boxes on the ground – we have winter window boxes until March, empty them out, add fresh compost, plant with sweet peas, and put them at the sunny end of the terrace where we sit on summer evenings.
+For full container advice, see our guide to growing sweet peas in pots.

 Looking After Your Sweet Pea Collection